Robert Fico: Russian invasion of Ukraine

+During the Russian full-scale invasion of Ukraine, Fico's position on the war became increasingly critical of military aid to Ukraine and of Western policy towards Russia.
+In February 2022, while in opposition, he condemned Russia's recognition of the self-proclaimed Donetsk People's Republic and Luhansk People's Republic, describing the move as a violation of international law.
-During the Russian full-scale invasion of Ukraine, while serving in opposition from 2022 to his return to power in October 2023, Fico adopted an increasingly strong pro-Russian and anti-Ukraine aid position.
-A central part of his campaign platform was the pledge to immediately halt the provision of further military aid from Slovak army stocks to Ukraine, declaring that Slovakia would not send "a single round of ammunition".

-Fico repeated Russian propaganda narratives, that the war started in 2014 when "Ukrainian Nazis and fascists started to murder the Russian citizens in Donbas and Luhansk".
+By 2023, a central part of his campaign platform was the pledge to immediately halt the provision of further military aid from Slovak army stocks to Ukraine, declaring that the country would not send "a single round of ammunition".
+During the 2023 election campaign, he argued that the war had begun in 2014, when, according to him, "Ukrainian Nazis and fascists started to murder the Russian citizens" in Donbas and Luhansk, echoing Russian propaganda narratives about the conflict.
 He repeatedly criticized the EU and NATO's strategy, arguing that sanctions against Russia were ineffective and only harmed the Slovak economy.

+Fico advocated a negotiated settlement to the war and said that Ukraine would likely have to cede some territory to Russia to achieve peace.
+He also opposed Ukrainian membership in NATO, arguing that its accession could lead to a wider conflict.

-Fico used the German phrase "über alles" (above all), when describing Germany's foreign policy.
-The phrase appeared in Nazi Germany’s national anthem.
-He had previously compared the German army to a Nazi-era Wehrmacht when discussing the possibility that German troops would be deployed in Slovakia as part of NATO collective defense.
-He advocated for a diplomatic resolution, though he acknowledged that Ukraine would likely have to cede some territory to Russia to achieve peace.
-The issue of support for Ukraine became a highly polarizing topic in the lead-up to the snap parliamentary election.
+Fico had previously compared the German army to the Nazi-era Wehrmacht when discussing the possibility that German troops would be deployed in Slovakia as part of NATO collective defense.
+The issue of support for Ukraine became a highly polarising topic in the lead-up to the snap parliamentary election.